Why You Should Be Wary of Prescription Drugs

 • 84% of cocaine

-There are a number of reasons someone would decide to self-medicate instead of seeing a doctor.
-For example, due to the stigma surrounding mental health, a person struggling might not want those around him/her to know of his/her condition.
+There are several reasons someone would decide to self-medicate instead of seeing a doctor.
+For example, due to the stigma of mental health, someone may not want those around them to know of their condition.

 Natural Supplements

-So, what can people struggling with a mental disorder do in order to alleviate their symptoms?
-Luckily, there are a number of options available.
+So, what can people struggling with a mental disorder do to alleviate their symptoms?
+Luckily, there are several options.

-To begin, we can take a look at the variety of natural supplements already being suggested by mental health professionals.
+To begin, we can look at the variety of natural supplements already suggested by mental health professionals.
 Admittedly, you could write a whole book on these supplements and their versatile uses for different mental disorders.

-In order to stay concise, we’re going to take a look at each mental illness covered by Bedlamite and provide you with the most common natural supplements.
-We encourage you to do further research in order to learn more about the effects of each of these.
+To stay concise, here are the most common supplements for a few conditions.
+We encourage you to do further research to learn more about the effects of each of these.

-• ADHD: High-Protein Foods/Drinks, Iron, Magnesium, Omega-3 Fatty Acids, Vitamin C, Zinc
+• Attention-Deficit/Hyperactivity Disorder (ADHD): High-Protein Foods/Drinks, Iron, Magnesium, Omega-3 Fatty Acids, Vitamin C, Zinc

 • Bipolar Disorder: Choline, Inositol, N-Acetylcysteine, Omega-3 Fatty Acids, Rhodiola Rosea, S-Adenosylmethionine, St. John’s Wort